The Department of Cultural Affairs manages a portfolio of $50 million in fiscal year 2013/14.

-The Department of Cultural Affairs (DCA) generates and supports high quality arts
+The Department of Cultural Affairs (DCA) generates and supports high quality

-DCA advances the social and economic impact of the arts
+annual overnight and day visitors.
+DCA advances the social and economic impact

-throughout the City of Los Angeles.
+neighborhoods throughout the City of Los Angeles.

-DCA’s operating budget and managed portfolio totals $40.6 million in fiscal year 2012/13.
+DCA’s s projected operating budget and managed portfolio totals $50 million in

 government, and individual donors.

 DCA significantly supports artists and cultural projects through its Public Art Division